 InterWorx comes in two package versions: NodeWorx (to manage a server) and SiteWorx (to manage a site).
 Interworx has a nice plugin system, which allows for quick installs of applications, much like the Softaculous web package manager.
 InterWorx also has a command line interface.

-ISPmanager is a Linux-based, flexible control panel offered by ISPsystem, a leading provider of hosting automation solutions in Russia.
-For nearly two decades, ISPmanager has grown to become one of the most popular web control panels in Eastern European nations, with rising popularity in other territories.
+ispmanager is a Linux-based, flexible control panel made for developers, admins, and website owners.
+For nearly two decades, ispmanager has grown to become one of the most popular web control panels in Eastern European nations, with rising popularity in other territories.
 This powerful panel is offered in two editions; both are equipped to handle unlimited domains and users, and can be customized to meet your branding needs.

-ISPmanager Business is ideal for shared or reseller hosting.
+ispmanager Business is ideal for reseller hosting and managing internal traffic.

 i-MSCP Control Panel Review